Tommy Lasorda: Los Angeles Dodgers (1976–1996)

+A fiery motivator, Lasorda was known for firing up his players when the moment could come up, such as his tirade prior to Game 4 of the 1988 World Series when NBC broadcaster Bob Costas praised the Dodger pitching but criticized the batting as one of the worst seen, with Lasorda exclaiming to the clubhouse, "You hear what Costas said?
+He said you’re the worst offensive team ever!”
+The Dodgers, labeled as underdogs against the favored Oakland Athletics, proceeded to win the Series in five games.

 Lasorda managed nine players who won the NL Rookie of the Year Award.
 The winners came in two strings of consecutive players.
 From 1979 to 1982, he managed Rick Sutcliffe, Steve Howe, Fernando Valenzuela, and Steve Sax.
 From 1992 to 1995, he managed Eric Karros, Mike Piazza, Raúl Mondesí, and Hideo Nomo.
 Before retiring during the 1996 season, he had also managed that year's eventual winner, Todd Hollandsworth.
 Lasorda's final game was a 4–3 victory over the Houston Astros, at Dodger Stadium, on June 23, 1996.
 The following day, he drove himself to the hospital complaining of abdominal pain, and in fact was having a heart attack.
 Former shortstop Bill Russell would take the reins of the team on an interim basis.
-While Lasorda would recover, the Dodger front office decided to make Russell's appointment permanent on July 29 upon Lasorda announcing formally his retirement, thus making Russell only the third man to manage the Dodgers in 43 years.
-His 1,599 career wins rank 22nd all-time.
+He received a clean bill of health from his doctor, but he took into account seeing Don Drysdale die in a hotel room a few years prior with a similar ailment, stating "I got to thinking about my little 9-month-old granddaughter, and how I'd like to be around when she goes to school."
+On July 29, Lasorda formally announced his retirement, thus making Russell only the third man to manage the Dodgers in 43 years.

-Managerial record
+Lasorda compiled a 1,599–1,439 record as Dodgers manager, won two World Series championships (1981 and 1988), four National League pennants, and eight division titles in his 20-year career as the Dodgers manager.
+His 16 wins in 30 NLCS games were the most of any manager at the time of his retirement.
+He also managed in four All-Star games.
+His 1,599 career wins rank 22nd all-time, and only two other managers have as many wins with one team: Alston and Mike Scioscia, with the latter playing under Lasorda.